MicrosoftDocs/Managed-Desktop/managed-desktop/change-history-managed-desktop.md

 # Change history for Microsoft Managed Desktop documentation

-This article lists new and updated articles in the [Microsoft Managed Desktop documentation](index.yml).
+This article lists new and updated feature releases, and service releases, with their corresponding Message center post numbers (if applicable).

-Minor fixes such as typos, style, or formatting issues aren't listed.
-You can always view the history of specific commits (including details of any changes) by visiting the [repo on GitHub](https://github.com/MicrosoftDocs/microsoft-365-docs/tree/public/microsoft-365/managed-desktop).
+Minor corrections such as typos, style, or formatting issues aren't listed.

 ## December 2022